27 Feb Top Paying Home Care Agencies in Philadelphia: A Guide

 Chosen Family Home Care across Philadelphia

 Chosen Family Home Care is one of the top paying home healthcare agencies in all of Philadelphia, Pennsylvania.
 With a presence in Bucks county, Chester county, Delaware county, Montgomery county, and Philadelphia, Chosen Family Home Care has the ability to benefit caregivers and home health aides alike throughout the greater Philadelphia, Pennsylvania area.

 Best of all, Chosen Family Home Care can guarantee that each and every caregiver and home health aide with the company will get paid an average of

 $13.75 $14 per hour.
 This is far above the average compensation for caregivers listed ($12.15 per hour) on payscale.com.
 This is exactly what makes the company the top paying home healthcare agency in Philadelphia.
 We don’t stop there though.
-We also offer a $350 sign-on bonus plus many other benefits as listed below in addition to being a home care agency that pays high.

 With Chosen Family Home Care, you can be happy knowing that you are being paid a fair and equitable wage.
 Plus, the company recognizes the value of its caregivers and secondary benefits such as weekly pay, a caring company culture, and investments in employee training and development which lead to a promising career in the healthcare field.